impactorbitco/handbook-main/content/ims/policies/information-security/Security Awareness.md

 1. Conclusion

-Security awareness is essential to protecting the confidentiality, integrity, and availability of Green Orbit Digital’s information and assets.
+Security awareness is essential to protecting the confidentiality, integrity, and availability of Impact Orbit Creative Group’s information and assets.
 By actively participating in training, adhering to security policies, and promoting a culture of vigilance, every employee plays a crucial role in safeguarding the company from cyber threats.
 We are committed to ensuring that security awareness remains a core part of our organisational culture, and we will continue to improve our practices to mitigate risks and enhance the overall security posture of the company.

 ---
 title: "Security Awareness"